openaps/docs/docs/docs/Resources/my-first-pr.md

 ### Making your first PR (pull request)
+making my own first PR to test it out
 At some point it will be suggested that you make a PR.
 PR is short for pull request, and it is a way of adding or editing information stored in GitHub.
 It's actually not too hard to do one and it is a great way to contribute.
 This documentation is here because people like you made PRs.
 Don't worry about making a mistake or somehow editing the wrong documents.
 There is always a review process before changes are merged into the "formal" OpenAPS documentation repository.
 You can't mess up the originals through any accidents in the PR process.
 The general process is:

 * Make edits and improvements to code or documentation by editing the existing content.